 c.
 The slave had no political rights.
 They were looked down upon in society.

-2. Estate system: Estate system sometimes means property, sometimes social class, and sometimes rights and duties.
+d.
+The slave had to do compulsory labor slavery system was in vogue in ancient Greece and Rome. - Estate system: Estate system sometimes means property, sometimes social class, and sometimes rights and duties.
 In the middle age, there were three characteristics of the estate system.
 They were

 a.
 The first state was the clergymen.
 They were called the first-class estate.